CNC Foam Cutting: High-Precision, High-Volume Custom Foam Inserts

 What Is The Result?

-This technology is used to produce bespoke cut polyether foam inserts with cut outs or recesses providing plastazote drawer liners or custom case or padded bag inserts.
-The highly versatile nature of CNC routing means that bespoke interior designs can be customised to suit the specific needs of you and your products – providing a personalised, reliable finish every time.
+This technology is used to produce bespoke custom cut foam inserts with cut outs to create recesses for products to be used within protective or presentation cases or padded equipment bags.
+The highly versatile nature of CNC routing means that bespoke interior designs can be customised to suit the specific needs of your business’s products or equipment.

 Feeling convinced about the wide reaching benefits of CNC foam cutting for your industrial needs?

-At PottertonPacs we use the latest technology to provide an unparalleled design and production service for all your customised packaging, display and transportation requirements.
+At PottertonPacs we use the latest technology to provide an unparalleled design and production service for all your custom foam insert, presentation and transportation requirements.
 Curious to see our products for yourself?
-Make sure you pay a visit to our showroom to discover our various packaging and transport products including our custom sample bags.
+Make sure you pay a visit to our showroom to discover our various packaging, display and transit products including our custom flight cases, plastic carry cases, padded equipment bags and the numerous types presentation and packaging foam inserts available.